 \section{Abstract}

 Large language models (LLMs) have excelled in various applications, yet serving them at scale is challenging due to their substantial resource demands and high latency.
-Our real-world studies reveal that over 60\% of user requests to LLMs have semantically similar counterparts, suggesting the potential for knowledge sharing among requests.
-However, naively caching and reusing past responses leads to large quality degradation.
+Our real-world studies reveal that over 70\% of user requests to LLMs have semantically similar counterparts, suggesting the potential for knowledge transfer among requests.
+However, naively caching and reusing past responses leads to a big quality drop.

-In this paper, we introduce \name, an in-context caching system that leverages historical requests as examples to guide response generation, enabling selective offloading of requests to more efficient LLMs.
-However, enabling this real-time knowledge transfer leads to intricate tradeoffs between response quality, latency, and system throughput at scale.
-For a new request, \name identifies similar, high-utility examples and efficiently prepends them to the input for better response.
-At scale, \name adaptively routes requests to LLMs of varying capabilities, accounting for response quality and serving loads. \name employs a cost-aware cache replay mechanism to improve example quality and coverage offline, maximizing cache utility and runtime efficiency.
-Evaluations on millions of open-source requests demonstrate that \name has a throughput improvement of 1.4-5.9x while reducing latency by 28-71\% without hurting response quality on average.
+In this paper, we introduce IC-Cache, a caching system that enables \emph{live LLM capability augmentation} to improve serving efficiency: by leveraging historical request-response pairs from larger models as in-context examples, IC-Cache empowers small LLMs to imitate and even exceed the compositional abilities (e.g., reasoning) of their larger counterparts, enabling selective offloading of requests to reduce cost and latency.
+Achieving this live augmentation at scale introduces intricate trade-offs between response quality, latency, and system throughput.
+For a new request, IC-Cache efficiently selects similar, high-utility examples to prepend them to the new request's input.
+At scale, it adaptively routes requests across LLMs of varying capabilities, accounting for response quality and serving loads.
+IC-Cache employs a cost-aware cache replay mechanism that refines example quality offline to maximize online cache utility and efficiency.
+Evaluations on millions of realistic requests demonstrate that IC-Cache improves LLM serving throughput by 1.4--5.9x and reduces latency by 28--71\% without hurting response quality.